dpkp/kafka-python/docs/index.rst

 ***********

 kafka-python supports gzip compression/decompression natively.
-To produce or consume snappy and lz4 compressed messages, you must install lz4 (lz4-cffi if using pypy) and/or python-snappy (also requires snappy library).
+To produce or consume lz4 compressed messages, you must install lz4tools and xxhash (modules may not work on python2.6).
+To enable snappy, install python-snappy (also requires snappy library).
 See `Installation <install.html#optional-snappy-install>`_ for more information.